Question: “As a line of Bible study could we look at Leah who, among others, had poor eyesight. Why does Genesis even mention it?”

 The people had seen Jesus many times, why now should they be filled with wonder?
 It’s probably because Jesus, like Moses still had some of the glory of heaven upon him.

-When Yahweh was walking around the city of Ur, he may have not stood out in any particular way.
-Abraham may have not realized whom he was speaking to at the outset of their friendship.
+When Yahweh was walking around the city of Ur, he may not have stood out in any particular way, and therefore Abraham may not have realized whom he was speaking to at the outset of their friendship.
 So God may have shown Abraham a touch of his glory to let him know who he was talking to.
 When the martyr Stephen was talking to the men who were about to kill him he said, “The God of glory appeared to our father Abraham while he was still in Mesopotamia, before he lived in Haran.”
 So that may be a clue that Abraham got to see some of the glory of God himself.

 We don’t read that Abraham had poor eyesight, except for the fact that he didn’t see the ram caught in the thicket until after the voice from heaven had spoken to him.
 But he was otherwise engaged at that point; also if God touches someone’s eyes so that they are dimmed he is also able to open the eyes of the blind as Jesus demonstrated.